artyomtrityak/backbone.controller/README.md

 var catsController = new Controller();
 ```

-###Controller has remove method which just stops listening events
+###Controller has remove method for cleanup

-On remove method controller should make correct remove for all controller views and models.
+Remove method should do correct remove for all controller views and models, stop listening controller events and clear state.
-Feel free to redefine it.

 ```js
 var Controller = Backbone.Controller.extend({